Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 register: server

-The snippet will create a new server called my-server with the server type cx11 and the image ubuntu-18.04, the state is present so the module will create the server.
+The snippet will create a new server called my-server with the server type cpx11, the image ubuntu-24.04, and the location ash.
+The state is present so the module will create the server.
 When you run ansible-playbook -v hcloud-server.yml you should get an output similar to this below:

 TASK [Create a basic server] ********************************************************************************************************************************************************************************************************************************